 2) Keisei also operates trains that are a bit faster and inexpensive depending on your destination.

-The Skyliner is the fast train reaching Nippori (for transfers to the JR Line) in 36 minutes and Ueno in 41 minutes.
-The fare including the compulsory reserved seating is 2470 yen.
+The Skyliner is the fast train running at a max of 160km/h, reaching Nippori (for transfers to the JR Line) in 36 minutes and Ueno in 41 minutes.
+The fare including the compulsory reserved seating is 2570 yen.
 Once you enter the station, go down the first set of stairs, marked in violet.

 The Access Express makes more stops and comes with non-reserved seats that are less comfortable than the Skyliner.
 These trains go directly towards the Subway Asakusa line and Keikyu Line meaning you'll have direct access to Asakusa, Nihombashi (about 60 minutes), Ginza, Shimbashi, Shinagawa and Haneda Airport (100 minutes/1800 yen) The down side is that these are commuter trains so it can get very crowded during the rush hour.
 They have no luggage space except for some limited overhead space only large enough to hold carry-in sized suitcases or backpacks.